Fireside #4

 What a perfect job description we have here!

 A man sent from God so that others, through his words, might believe.
-That is and should be every minister's job--they should be called by God to give witness to others of the truth they possess, so that others might believe.
+That is and should be every minister's job--they should be called of God to give witness to others of the truth , so that others might believe.

-And so Romans 10:17 tells us that "faith comes by hearing and hearing by the word of God."
+And Romans 10:17 reminds us that "faith comes by hearing and hearing by the word of God."
 Some translations say"...by the word(s) of Christ."
 From John verse 1-5 we now are assured these are the same.
 So if ministers are supposed to be sent from God to share His words with all, so that all, through God's words might BELIEVE," then what happens when ministers don't share God's words with folks?
-What happens when they spend most of your time chewing on their own words, thoughts, philosophies?
+What happens when they spend most of your time chewing on their words, thoughts, philosophies?
+You learn something about that minister--but what of God?
+Once, not long ago, I was invited to lunch with a woman who was a pastor.
+I waited our entire meal to ask her how she accomplished that goal.
+Finally, we finished eating and I told her I was really curious about her choice of professions.
+She informed me that when it came time to choose in college, for her "it was either dentistry or the ministry; either would earn a good living."

-The author John of Zebedee goes on to tell us in verse 8,
+The author John goes on to tell us

-*In Matthew 3: verse 7 we earlier read how John the Baptist yells out at the Pharisees and Sadducees calling them a "brood of vipers."
+*In Matthew 3: verse 7 we earlier read how John the Baptist yells out at the chosen shpeherds of Israel, the Pharisees and Sadducees calling them a "brood of vipers."
 This is not the only time the ministers of the day were called this.
 Who else refers to them by this very specific phrase?

 That is correct; Jesus does.

-If we turn to chapter 23 in this same book, we see Jesus using such language repeatedly.
-In fact it takes up an entire chapter.
-Do we think Jesus is being calm and quiet as he utters these words, "brood of vipers"?
-It seems like pretty strong language.
-What do we think could have so enraged both men as to use the same language on the same groups of individuals, the very ones who were alleged to have been not only "sent from God" to lead the Jewish people, but anointed by God to lead them.
-In was, for all the so-called "knowledge" those religious leaders by this time possessed by having "broadened their phylacteries"--a blatant act of disobedience on their parts for co-mingling oral traditions (originally from pagan Babylon), numerology, astrology, and mysticism (per the Kaballah), with original Judaeism (the Mosaic Law)--they could not, despite all that extra knowledge, discern the Son of God and God standing right before them, time after time, after time.
-Such alternative knowledge and practices, which the leaders and priests were making everyone who attended synogogue also study, for all their intelluctualizing, were completely unable to decipher the only One who could save them.
-That is because such wisdom is useless for discerning either God or God's will.
-And it is forbidden by Him.
+When we turn to chapter 23 in Matthew, we see Jesus using such language repeatedly, apprently condemning the "shepherds".
+In fact His condemnation takes up the entire chapter.
+What is Jesus accusing them of?
+When Jesus utters, "brood of vipers," it seems like pretty strong language.
+What do we think could have so enraged both John and Jesus to use the same language on the very ones who were alleged to have been "annointed by God" to lead the Jewish people?
+Perhaps the so-called "knowledge" those religious leaders were utlizing that Jesus claimed had "broadened their phylacteries"--had resulted in those shephards turning away fromm God's truth, to their own ideas of what truth was.
+In other words, could the religious emphasis have shifted form God;s will, to the (oral) tradtiions of the priesthood?
+Perhpas Jesus was condemning such idoloatry as a blatant act of disobedience on their parts--co-mingling oral traditions (originally from pagan Babylon) with tradions not given to them by God--numerology, astrology, and mysticism (as in the Kaballah), with God's origianl laws, given to Moses 1500 years earlier.
+And, worst of all, haviing known Jesus, and having witnessed His many miracles--even raisng the dead-- they could not, despite all that extra knowledge, discern the Son of God and God standing right before them, time after time.
+Such "broadened" knowledge and traditions which the leaders and priests were requiring everyone who attended synogogue to also honor, were ultimately unable to decipher the only One who could save them frp, themsleves.
+But that is because such traditions are blatantly useless for discerning God or determining God's will.
+And are forbidden by Him.

 And yet, back in verse five John assures us that the light of Christ still shines in the darkness of this world, and even more, that the darkness did not overcome Him--the truest of all Lights.
 For even as He died on the cross as the sustitute for those who truly deserved death, death could not hold Him in its grasp but had to release Him.
-For death was the price/penalty for sin. ("The wages of sin is death") And Jesus Christ, LOGOS, the Word who was with God in the beginning, and who was God, knew no sin.
+For death was the price/penalty for sin.
+For turning away from God ("The wages of sin is death"), And we have learned that Jesus Christ, LOGOS, the Word who was with God in the beginning, and who was God--knew no sin.
 So the darkness of death could not overtake/overcome Him.

 Now let's all go into our den and pound on some guitars!